 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-In this show we'll experience the unique mix of Alsatian culture by visiting its enchanting cobbled villages, sipping a little wine, viewing art that's still as vibrant as the Medieval day it was painted, tasting gourmet Alsatian cuisine, pondering the bloodiest of all WWI battlefields, going gothic at a great Cathedral, and finally visiting the bubbly birthplace of Champagne.
+In this show we’ll experience the unique mix of Alsatian culture by visiting its enchanting cobbled villages, sipping a little wine, viewing art that’s still as vibrant as the medieval day it was painted, tasting gourmet Alsatian cuisine, pondering the bloodiest of all WWI battlefields, going gothic at a great vathedral, and finally visiting the bubbly birthplace of Champagne.

-And once again, we're traveling with the help of my Francophile friend and fellow guidebook writer Steve Smith.
+And once again, we're traveling with the help of my Francophile partner Steve Smith.

 Steve: Bonjour Rick.